Rational lines on smooth cubic surfaces: Preliminaries

-\begin{cor} If a smooth cubic surface $S$ over a perfect field $k$ contains two lines $L_1,L_2$ that intersect each other, then $S$ contains a third line $L_3$ that intersects $L_1$ and $L_2$. \end{cor} \begin{proof} Let $H$ be the plane containing $L_1$ and $L_2$.
-By B\'ezout's theorem, $S_{\ovl{k}}\cap H_{\ovl{k}}$ consists of $L_1,L_2$, and a third line $L_3$.
-Since $L_1$ and $L_2$ are defined over $k$, Proposition~\ref{prop:residual-is-rationally-determined} implies that $L_3$ is also defined over $k$, so $S$ contains $L_3$. \end{proof}
+\begin{cor} If a smooth cubic surface $X$ over a field $k$ contains two rational lines $L_1,L_2$ that intersect each other, then $X$ contains a third rational line $L_3$ that intersects $L_1$ and $L_2$. \end{cor} \begin{proof} Let $H$ be the plane containing $L_1$ and $L_2$.
+By B\'ezout's theorem and~\cite{Coo88}, $X_{k^s}\cap H_{k^s}$ consists of (the base changes of) $L_1,L_2$, and a third line $L_3$.
+Since $L_1$ and $L_2$ are defined over $k$, Proposition~\ref{prop:residual-is-rationally-determined} implies that $L_3$ is also defined over $k$.
+Thus each of these three lines on $X_{k^s}$ are the base change of a $k$-rational line on $X$, and their intersection data are preserved by Proposition~\ref{prop:defined}. \end{proof}

-\begin{rem} Propositions~\ref{prop:Galois-inv}, \ref{prop:defined}, \ref{prop:residual-is-rationally-determined}, and Corollary~\ref{cor:two-lines-give-third} assume that the base field $k$ is perfect so that $\ovl{k}/k$ is a separable extension.
-However, since smooth cubic surfaces are separably split~\cite{Coo88}, we also apply these results to smooth cubic surfaces even if $k$ is not perfect by working with the separable closure $k_s/k$ rather than $\ovl{k}/k$. \end{rem}